-Did you know that you can make “hard boiled” eggs in your Instant Pot?
-They turn out perfectly every time, and are easier to peel than traditional hard boiled eggs.
-Whether you like the yolks a little runny or rock hard (Hi, Mom!), I’ve got you covered.
+Instant Pot hard boiled eggs turn out perfectly every time, and they are easier to peel than traditional hard boiled eggs.
+Whether you like the yolks a little runny or rock hard (hi, Mom!), I’ve got you covered in this tutorial below.

 Hard Boiled Eggs Without The Green Ring